a-anand-91119/vaultwarden-backup/README.md

     ```
 5. Stop the service:
     ```bash
-    # This stops and removes the container defined in docker-compose.yaml
     docker compose down
     ```

 **Running a Restore Task (`docker-compose.restore.yaml`):**

+1. Edit `docker-compose.restore.yaml`:
+    *   Verify the `image:` tag.
-1. Edit `docker-compose.restore.yaml`: Ensure the `image` tag and host paths in the `volumes` section are correct.
-Make sure the config file mounted is the *same one* used for backups.
+    *   Ensure the **host paths** in the `volumes` section are correct, especially the backup storage and the *parent* directory for the restore target.
+    *   Make sure the `config.yaml` mounted is the *same one* used for backups.
-2. Run the restore task using `docker compose -f docker-compose.restore.yaml run`.
+2. Run the restore task using `docker compose -f docker-compose.restore.yaml run restore ...`.
 The script command (`restore`) and its arguments are appended after the service name (`restore`).
     ```bash
-    # Make sure Vaultwarden container is stopped if restoring to its current data dir!
+    # Make sure Vaultwarden container is stopped if restoring to its live data dir!
     # docker stop <your-vaultwarden-container-name>

-    # Example: Restore latest backup
+    # Example: Restore latest backup, prompting for confirmation
-    docker compose -f docker-compose.restore.yaml run --rm restore \
+    docker compose -f docker-compose.restore.yaml run --rm restore \\
       restore --config /config/config.yaml --backup-id latest --target-dir /target/data_dir_name

     # Example: Restore specific backup, skipping confirmation
-    docker compose -f docker-compose.restore.yaml run --rm restore \
+    docker compose -f docker-compose.restore.yaml run --rm restore \\
-      restore --config /config/config.yaml --backup-id 20230115T103000 --target-dir /target/data_dir_name --yes
+      restore --config /config/config.yaml --backup-id <TIMESTAMP_ID> --target-dir /target/data_dir_name --yes
     ```
 *   `-f docker-compose.restore.yaml` specifies the file to use.
-*   `run --rm restore` tells compose to run the `restore` service defined in that file and remove the container (`--rm`) when finished.
+*   `run --rm restore` tells compose to run the `restore` service defined in that file, execute the command provided after it, and remove the container (`--rm`) when finished.
-*   The subsequent `restore --config ...` are the arguments passed to the `bw_manager.py` script inside the container.
 *   Adjust the command arguments (`--backup-id`, `--target-dir`, `--yes`) as needed.
-*   Remember to replace `/target/data_dir_name` with the correct path inside the container, corresponding to the host path mounted to `/target`.
+*   Remember to replace `/target/data_dir_name` with the correct path *inside the container*, corresponding to the desired subdirectory within the host path mounted to `/target`.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details (or refer to `license` field in `pyproject.toml`).

+## Contributing

+Contributions are welcome!
+Please feel free to submit pull requests or open issues on the [primary repository](https://gitlab.notyouraverage.dev/a.anand.91119/vaultwarden-backup).